MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations-elastic-tables.md

 When using Web API, you need to pass the `Prefer` header with value `odata.include-annotations=*` or `odata.include-annotations=Microsoft.PowerApps.CDS.ErrorDetails.*`, which gives the status of each record.
 More information: [Include more details with errors](webapi/compose-http-requests-handle-errors.md#include-more-details-with-errors)

 > [!NOTE]
-> You can see the errors in the above format only when the errors have occurred while writing data.
+> You can see the errors in the above format only when the errors have occurred while writing data and cannot capture errors occurred in Pre and Post plugins.
 More information: [Handling Exceptions](write-plugin-multiple-operation.md#handling-exceptions).

 ### See also